SkafteNicki/dtu_mlops/10_deployment/readme.md

 7. (Optional) One strategry that researchers often resort to when trying to push out a bit of extra performance is creating [ensembles](https://en.wikipedia.org/wiki/Ensemble_learning) of models.
-Before Alexnet, this was often the way that teams won the imagenet compition, by pooling togther their individual models.
-Try creating and serving a ensemple model.
+Before Alexnet, this was often the way that teams won the imagenet competition, by pooling together their individual models.
+Try creating and serving a ensemble model.
 HINT: We have already started creating a ensemble model in the `ensemblemodel.py` file.

 ## Creating fully deployable packages

-Torchserve all not by default create a fully contained enviroment that can be shipped of to production.
-This would require to also include all dependencies nessesary ect.
+Torchserve all not by default create a fully contained environment that can be shipped of to production.
+This would require to also include all dependencies necessary ect.
 We therefore turn our attention now to [bentoML](https://github.com/bentoml/BentoML) that was created with making model serving easy to do.

 Follow these instructions